azrafe7/standalone-whatsapp-web/README.md

 # Standalone WhatsApp Web
-Open WhatsApp Web in a standalone window.
+Open WhatsApp Web in a standalone popup window.

 # Overview
-Open WhatsApp Web in a distraction free standalone window.
+Click the extension icon to open WhatsApp Web in a standalone popup window.

+WhatsApp Web will open in a clean window (i.e. without forward/back buttons or bookmarks bar), so you can read and write your messages distraction-free, and always have them available in a separate window, away from your browsing tabs.

+Click again to reattach the WhatsApp Web as a tab in your currently open window.

-DISCLAIMER: I'm not affiliated with WhatsApp, just a happy user of it.
+DISCLAIMER: I'm not in any way affiliated with WhatsApp, just a happy user of it.
+WhatsApp is a registered trademark owned by Meta.